-(Last Updated on : 06/07/2013)
+(Last Updated on : 14/03/2019)

 subsisted on the fruit in the forest for 14 years during his exile from Ayodhya

 .
-Because of this, many Hindus regard Jamun as a 'fruit of the gods, ' especially in Gujarat
+Because of this, many Hindus regard Jamun as a 'fruit of the Gods, ' especially in Gujarat

 Description of Jamun Tree

-The tree has some long leaves that hang from the above.
-They crowd near the end of the branches and bear up to a number of leaflets that count twenty-nine to thirty-one.
+The Jamun Tree in India has some long leaves that hang from the above.
+They crowd near the end of the branches and bear up to a number of leaflets that count 29 to 31.
 Each of the leaves is about 7.5 cm in length, severely jagged, sharply pointed and curvy like a sweep.
 Their surface is fresh, green in colour, and very shining.
 It gives the tree a delicate and appealing view.
 During the monsoon

-Climate and Soil for Jamun Tree
+Favourable Conditions for growing Jamun Tree

 -calcareous, saline sodic soils and marshy areas.
 Deep loam and well-drained soils are, however, beneficial.
 It does not require very heavy and light sandy soils.